wali-ku/BWLOCK-GPU/README.md

 ```bash
 apt-get install python-matplotlib
 ```
 12. **Reboot the system**.
 Once the system reboots, go to the directory *BWLOCK-GPU/scripts*.
-Relaunch sudo shell and then put the board into maximum performance state using this [script]( ./scripts/max_perf.sh) located in *BWLOCK-GPU/scripts/* directory.
+Relaunch sudo shell and then put the board into maximum performance state using this [script (max_perf.sh)]( ./scripts/max_perf.sh) located in *BWLOCK-GPU/scripts/* directory.

 **\[NOTE\]** The script (max_perf.sh) will shutdown the GUI on TX-2 board.
 We suggest that you switch to a TTY terminal (CTRL + ALT + \<Function-Key\>) before executing this script!